 Northern Harriers are now listed as Endangered in the state and we believe the population is declining, but no comprehensive field survey of this species’ distribution or breeding status has been done in almost two decades.

 Northern Harrier monitoring in New Hampshire is currently supported by funding from NH Fish & Game.
 Our new contract work began in July 2019.
 NH Audubon’s conservation staff and volunteers confirmed ONE successful nest, and found juveniles at two additional sites.
 NH Audubon is seeking additional support to further enhance this exciting new research initiative.
-Spring 2020 will be an exciting time to be looking for harriers with low leafless vegetation and active courtship displays.
+Spring is an exciting time to be looking for harriers with low leafless vegetation and active courtship displays.
 We welcome volunteer assistance or financial support of our efforts as we investigate harriers in the North Country and historical breeding sites downstate.